LeadSpend/api-v2/README.md

 B-9.
 REAL-TIME CORRECTIONS
 --------------------

-Zero or more corrections may be retruend for a given email address.
-Corrections will be returned by the real-time endpoint as an array of email addresses, sorted by descending order of likelyhood.
+Zero or more corrections may be returned for a given email address.
+Corrections will be returned by the real-time endpoint as an array of email addresses, sorted by descending order of likelihood.

-Corrections returned by real-time validation are not gauranteed to be verified.
+Corrections returned by real-time validation are not guaranteed to be verified.
 The Email Validation platform makes a best-effort to validate these suggested corrections without affecting response time.
 The system attempts to validate all suggested corrections simultaneously, removing any invalid addresses as they are identified.
 When the original address has been conclusively validated, the array of remaining corrections is returned.

 B-10.
 REAL-TIME VALIDITY RESOURCE EXAMPLES
 --------------------